elijahboston/devblog/src/posts/react-hooks-async-useeffect.md

 })
 ```

 React will yell at you if you try this though.
-See, `useEffect` *must be a synchornous function*, but there's nothing stopping us from *creating an async function inside of it*.
+See, `useEffect` *must be a synchronous function*, but there's nothing stopping us from *creating an async function inside of it*.

 ```javascript
 // Almost there...